-A cross of ash on my forehead I enter the emergency room seeking my friend, Lyn.
+A cross of ash on my forehead

 I don't know if the intake person looks quizzical because of the ashes or my inquiry about Lyn's mother, Wayne, her lifetime weighted with a man's name.